Aider-AI/aider/docs/ctags.md

 for even moderately
 sized repos that won't fit in the 8k-token context window.

-An
-improved approach is to be selective, and **hand pick which files to send**.
+A better approach is to be selective, and **hand pick which files to send**.
 For the example above, you could send the file that contains Foo and the file that contains the BarLog logging subsystem.
 This works pretty well, and is supported by `aider`: you